 The direct customers of the Products Department are mainly distributors bound to the Company by distribution agreements (see section 1.9.11 below).
-The end customers are generally manufacturers of PLC-controlled industrial machines in a range of various industries, including the plastics, textile, vehicle spare parts, food and petrochemical industries and others.
-These machines are controlled by PLCs and are intended for the automation of defined tasks such as packaging, for specific operations on production lines, etc. The machine manufacturer purchases PLCs suitable for the machine he is producing, installs the Company's PLCs in the machine, and markets it to his customers, who will integrate it in the production line or in other automatic applications that will be controlled and managed by the Company's PLCs.
+The end customers are generally manufacturers of PLC-controlled industrial machines or automation solutions implements in a range of various industries, including the plastics, textile, vehicle spare parts, food and petrochemical industries and others.
+These machines or automation solutions are controlled by PLCs and are intended for the automation of defined tasks such as packaging, for specific operations on production lines, etc. The machine manufacturer or the automation solutions implement purchases PLCs suitable for the machine he is producing or the project he is implementing, installs the Company's PLCs in them, and markets it to his customers, who will integrate it in the production line or in other automatic applications that will be controlled and managed by the Company's PLCs.
 In general, the Company has no direct contact with end customers, who are in direct contact with the various distributors for customization, installation, warranty, and the like.

-- 1.9.10.2 Major Customers During the reporting period, the Company did not have a major customer in the Products segment. - 1.9.10.3 The Company regularly reviews the terms of credit it provides to customers and the effects of extending credit to customers.
+- 1.9.10.2 Major customers During the reporting period, the Company did not have a major customer in the Products segment. - 1.9.10.3 The Company regularly reviews the terms of credit it provides to customers and the effects of extending credit to customers.
 If necessary, the Company makes specific provisions for debts whose collection is doubtful.